cdoremus/deno-blog/posts/A_Comprehensive_Guide_to_Deno_KV.2023-06-30.md

 #### Paginate KV results in a webapp

 Paginating webapp results uses a lot of the previous code including `getIterator` and `processIterator`.
-You will also need to keep track of the `cursor` and `pageNumber` between requests, passing then into the next URL invocation via params in 'Next Page' and 'Previous Page' links.
+You will also need to keep track of the `cursor` and `pageNumber` between requests for new pages, passing them into the next URL invocation via params in 'Next Page' and 'Previous Page' links in the footer.

-This is a tough thing to explain in black and white without example code (and in the process prolonging this already-too-long post), so I'll leave this an an exercise for the reader.
+This is a tough thing to explain in black and white without example code (and in the process prolonging this already-too-long post), so I'll leave this as an exercise for the reader.
 However, please stay tuned.
-I hope to cover this in detail in a future blog post.
+I hope to cover this in detail in a future article.

 ### Combining records from multiple indexes with `getMany()`